root-project/root-evolution/proposals/0001-modularization.md

 ## Idea

 Minimal requirement for ROOT package manager is  to be able to define the dependency and the version, in manifest of package.
 It could be done either for ROOT packages or for external dependencies (compression algorithms packages, for example).
-This should be a basic schema for “in-source” modularization of ROOT subsystems and for plugin procedure of packages that are stored in Git and defined as ROOT external dependencies.
+This should be a basic schema for ''in-source;; modularization of ROOT subsystems and for plugin procedure of packages that are stored in Git and defined as ROOT external dependencies.

-Maximum requirements for package manager could be a next set of features (the list is inspired by functionality of Swift Package Manager, which is supported by a large Swift community, see section “Future aspects of design”)[[8]].
+Maximum requirements for package manager could be a next set of features (the list is inspired by functionality of Swift Package Manager, which is supported by a large Swift community, see section ''Future aspects of design'')[[8]].

 ## Source compatibility
-ROOT project source compatibility is one main features of project providing by “regression” test suites (tutorials/roottest/rootbench repositories).
+ROOT project source compatibility is one main features of project providing by ''regression'' test suites (tutorials/roottest/rootbench repositories).

 New modules should pass full compatibility test suite including support of OS vs. compiler matrix used in Jenkins CI.
 Modularization tool could provide a possibility of testing external projects as a part of new modules to be included in ROOT.

 ## Alternatives considered
-One of ideas is to provide a “homebrew” like tool that will be able to provide cross platform installation of modules (libraries), with dependencies based on recipes which could be closer to OS package manager.
+One of ideas is to provide a ''homebrew''-like tool that will be able to provide cross platform installation of modules (libraries), with dependencies based on recipes which could be closer to OS package manager.

-“Homebrew” packaging system by itself is Git-based system with allow user or developer easily upload, synchronize, and extend existing modules - recipes.
+''Homebrew'' packaging system by itself is Git-based system with allow user or developer easily upload, synchronize, and extend existing modules - recipes.
 Homebrew is supported on Mac OS X, has a fork for Linux - LinuxBrew, and there are some efforts in porting it to Windows (need to be tested).
 Homebrew by itself already has a recipe of ROOT version 5.34.36 and 6.08.10, so first step could be to update existing recipe for ROOT6 and other tags.
 The second alternative was to develop "ROOTBrew" system.

 ## Packaging
 To have a successful socialization of ROOT project via modularization, we need to agree on a format of ROOT package and define set of available modules and its packages for existing monolithic ROOT framework.